Am I Still Thrilled about Impulse Buying a House 3 Years Later?

 We lived in a small apartment, and our lease was nearly up.
 Housing prices were rising along with interest rates, and I didn’t think I’d be able to afford a home in our area.
 I considered upgrading to a two-bedroom apartment so we’d have more room, but I decided to check Zillow to see what was out there, just for fun.

 However, with the high property tax rates in the state and rising interest rates, I knew I couldn’t afford a mortgage on even the smallest model, the 250K house.
-It was just out of reach.

 Checking it Out Anyway

-While in the area one day, my husband and I decided to stop and check out these new builds.
+While in the area one day, my husband and I decided to stop in and check out these new builds.
 We looked at the smaller option, still priced around 250K.
 Although bigger than our apartment, it was too small to invest in for a long-term housing solution.

 It was fun to look at, though.